philrz/super/docs/integrations/zeek/shaping-zeek-json.md

 ## Zeek Version/Configuration

-The fields and data types in the reference shaper reflect the default NDJSON-format logs output by Zeek releases up to the version number referenced in the comments at the top.
+The fields and data types in the reference shaper reflect the default JSON-format logs output by Zeek releases up to the version number referenced in the comments at the top.
 They have been revisited periodically as new Zeek versions have been released.